sonalip9/react-native-circle-layout/README.md

 </div>

 Don't sit to re-invent the wheel, doing all the math, when you can use the `react-native-circle-layout` package to easily create any kind of a circular display of components - complete circle, semi-circle, quarter of a circle, or anything in the middle.
-You want it the other way around, we got you covered.
+You want it the other way around, I've got you covered.
+Animations?
+They're supported too.

 This library basically does the math to figure out where exactly it needs to place your elements so that they will be in a circular layout.
 Only minimal inputs required.
-See [this](#props) table for all inputs, and their defaults.
+See [this](#props) section for all inputs, and their defaults.

 What each element is going to be is left to you - it can be an icon, a button, an image, literally anything.